shmdoc/frontend-shmdoc-osoc-poc/README.md

 ```bash
 npm run serve
 ```
-now the frontend is available on port 8080 and you can start developing.
+now the frontend should be available on port 8080 and you can start developing.

 ## Project structure